+This page intentionally left blank.
 4. CIRCULATION ELEMENT

 The primary purpose of the Circulation Element is to facilitate the orderly, efficient, and context-sensitive expansion and development of Hollister's circulation systems in support of the Land Use Element.
-The Circulation Element addresses a comprehensive set of public concerns that include the location and design of streets and roadways, vehicular circulation, parking, pedestrian accessibility and enjoyment, bicycle access, local and regional transit systems, and the transport of public and private goods.
+The Circulation Element provides an overview of the existing roadway network in Hollister today and addresses a comprehensive set of public concerns that include the location and design of streets and roadways, vehicular circulation, parking, pedestrian accessibility and enjoyment, bicycle access, local and regional transit systems, and the transport of public and private goods.
 This element presents goals, policies, and actions for the following topics:

-- 4.3.1 Multimodal Transportation
+- 4.3.1 Multimodal Transportation and Safety

 - 4.3.2 Circulation System Improvements

 - 4.3.3 Pedestrian and Bicycle Facilities

 - 4.3.4 Roadway Standards

 - 4.3.5 Goods Movement